clivekahn/librealsense/examples/capture/readme.md

 This sample demonstrates how to configure the camera for streaming and rendering Depth & RGB data to the screen.
 We use OpenGL for cross-platform rendering and GLFW for window management.
 If you are using OpenCV, `imshow` is a good alternative.
-Pontis (Amdocs)

 ## Expected Output
-Depth is displayed in the left window, Color rendering in the right window:
+See left window for Depth output, right window for Color rendering:
 ![expected output](expected_output.png)

 ## Code Overview